OpenNebula/addon-storpool/docs/advanced_configuration.md

 The following configuration will change OpenNebula's KVM VM_MAD to use local deployment script instead of the default.

 Note:
-> This configuration replaces VM tweaking on the host that was done with `vmTweak*` scripts included in `kvm/deploy`.
+> This configuration replaces the VM tweaking scripts on the host that was done with `vmTweak*` scripts included in `kvm/deploy`.
 > The original `kvm/deploy` file must be recovered to its original state.

 To enable the alternative deployment script edit _/etc/one/oned.conf_ and configure the KVM's VM_MAD as follow: